|

 provided in the laboratory instructions for the exercise(s) performed or to

 be performed that day/week.
-The
+The deadlines for these pre-lab quizzes

 points towards a student’s overall laboratory grade.
 The deadlines for these reports have been

-established (Lecture/Laboratory
+established Laboratory

 Schedule).
 These